Small boat at Little Ambergris Cay in the Turks and Caicos

 Mudjin Harbour

 Mudjin Harbour on the island of Middle Caicos is one of the top beaches and coastal scenes in the Turks and Caicos, and for good reason.
-This beach is home to the highest ocean cliffs in the country, caves, and the rugged limestone Dragon Cay.
+This beach is home to the highest ocean cliffs in the country, dreamy caves, and the rugged limestone Dragon Cay.

 Be sure to follow the path to the top of the cliff that overlooks the beach.
 You’ll be rewarded with spectacular views.
 The stone path also continues to a small hidden tunnel and cave that leads to another secluded beach.